Xander136/CS50x_2023/project/README.md

 1. Properly displays a list of cards and lists of terms relating to each programming language or topic.

 - A better outcome?<br>
-1. Be able to implement a search, Add, Update, and Delete function for the words or topic.
+1. Be able to implement a search function for the words or topic.

 - The best outcome?<br>
-1. Fancy animations, good background, CSS Styles that is responsive and does not break with different kinds of screen sizes.
+1. Update and Delete functions, good background, CSS Styles that is responsive and does not break with different kinds of screen sizes.

 #### Project Specifications
 ##### Function List